 The use of good assessments tends to collapse the time needed for selection decisions, not make it longer.
 Using a 10 -15 minute instrument such we offer in Big 5 Assessments and Elite Assessments enables an employer to effectively screen out unsuitable candidates before spending substantial amounts of interviewing time with them.
 By focusing the selection efforts on those candidates that are most likely to succeed, employers can not only make faster decisions but more accurate decisions.
 By accelerating the hiring decision, employers also become more competitive at capturing talent in their job market.

 We use recruiters for our key positions.
 Finding good people is their job.
-Why should we use testing?
+Why should we consider pre-employment personality testing?

 Professional recruiters can offer significant advantages in seeking candidates for many positions, but it is important to remember these caveats:

 – Recruiters do not get paid for screening out candidates.

 – The worst recruiter using good assessments will make fewer mistakes than the best recruiter who does not use assessments.

 By incorporating good pre-employment personality testing into the recruiting process, you gain the benefits of recruiting professionals and at the same time, gain insurance against them making a mistake that costs you money.

 We use a customized interview system.
 Do we also need pre-employment personality testing?